Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Conclusion

 \section{Conclusion}

-Our study examined how ``vibe coding'' is reshaping UX work by collapsing ideation, prototyping, and implementation into a conversational, intent driven workflow.
-Drawing on interviews with 20 UX professionals across enterprises, startups, and academia, we mapped a four-stage vibe coding workflow comprising ideation, AI generation, debugging, and review.
-We find that while vibe coding accelerates iteration, supports creativity, and lowers barriers to participation, UX professionals also reported challenges of code unreliability, integration, and AI over-reliance.
-Furthermore, We find that tensions emerge between efficiency-driven prototyping (“intending the right design”) and careful reflection (“designing the right intention”), which introduces new asymmetries in trust, responsibility, and potentially negative social perceptions within UX teams.
-Through the lens of responsible human-human and human-AI collaboration for AI-Assisted UX design and development, we reflect on and contribute to a deeper understanding of worker deskilling, ownership and AI disclosure, and the implications toward creativity safeguarding in this age of vibe coding.
+Our study examined how ``vibe coding'' is reshaping product design and development work by collapsing ideation, prototyping, and implementation into a conversational, intent driven workflow.
+Drawing on interviews with 22 product team members across enterprises, startups, and academia, we mapped a four-stage vibe coding workflow comprising ideation, AI generation, debugging, and review.
+We find that while vibe coding accelerates iteration, supports creativity, and lowers barriers to participation, professionals also reported challenges of code unreliability, integration, and AI over-reliance.
+Furthermore, We find that tensions emerge between efficiency-driven prototyping (“intending the right design”) and careful reflection (“designing the right intention”), which introduces new asymmetries in trust, responsibility, and potentially negative social perceptions within product teams.
+Through the lens of responsible human-human and human-AI collaboration for AI-Assisted product design and development, we reflect on and contribute to a deeper understanding of worker deskilling, ownership and AI disclosure, and the implications toward creativity safeguarding in this age of vibe coding.